zenofchaos/LetterCraze/LetterCraze/README.txt

 	star in an unlocked level will unlock the next level in the same group.
 In the builder, creation of each type of level is as simple as clicking the '+' sign at the end of the group.
 Once a new level is saved, it can be seen appended to the end of its respective group of levels.

+-Adjusting level statuses-
+	If you'd like to unlock all of the levels, open up Levels/FileCount.txt, and change the 5th, 6th, and 7th line from "01" (or similar) to "05".
+This number represents the highest unlocked level in each set, so changing that value will change the unlocked state of levels.
+It's kinda hacky and not ideal but personally I think it's worth you understanding how our code works in case something unexpected happens.
+Similarly, if there is a fileNotFound exception occurring, and no levels are appearing, please replace the first 3 numbers in FileCount.txt with "05".
+That tells the application how many levels it should be looking for, and every once in a while something hiccups and increments that value too high.
+It's a very rare occurence, but in the event that it does happen while you are grading our work, it seems preferable to admit this kludge than for you to be unable to access any of our levels.

 -Inside Player Level-
 Controls: